fabriciopf/kvService/README.md

   (WIP)

-Asap I will provide a Docker image.
+I will provide a Docker image asap.